 Details

-Changes happening in December 2024 - January 2025
+Changes happening in December 2024 - September 2025

-- New users: New email and OneDrive accounts will be created with 5 GB quotas each.
+New users: New email and OneDrive accounts will be created with 5 GB quotas each.
 Most existing email and OneDrive accounts consume less than 5 GB already.

-- Existing users: Existing email and OneDrive quotas will be adjusted: they will be updated to their current usage plus an additional 5 GB of storage space.
+Existing users: Existing email and OneDrive quotas will be adjusted: they will be updated to their current usage plus an additional 5 GB of storage space.
+The application of OneDrive quotas was pushed back from the initial January start point, but when applied they will still be +5GB of then-current usage level.

 A focus shift: departmental storage

-While email and OneDrive are tied to a person's NetID account, departmental objects like SharePoint sites and Teams persist over time.
-Applying the individual item quotas described above allows the university to focus the remaining storage capacity and shift storage growth towards these shared resources.
-So, quotas available to new and existing Teams and SharePoint sites will remain generous and can still be expanded up to Microsoft limits.
+Applying leaner quotas to personal storage categories allows the university to focus its remaining storage capacity towards these shared resources.
+Quotas available to new and existing Teams and SharePoint sites will remain generous and can still be expanded up to Microsoft limits.

 The IT community has been made aware of this part of the committee recommendation and a plan to allocate the remaining storage among organizational units is in place.